paglalayag/paglalayag.github.io/index.md

 title: Home
 ---

-# Do you long to return to the Philippines one-day?
+# Do you look forward to returning to the Philippines one-day?

 {% include highlight.html text=
 "- Is your overseas contract going to eventually expire?"
 %}
 {% include highlight.html text=
-"- Are you tired of sifting through the same old scams, dropshipping and encoder jobs?"
+"- Are you tired of sifting through the same old dropshipping and encoder jobs?"
 %}